CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise 6: Ensuring Responsible AI with Content Safety Studio.md

     - Select Run test.

     - Although the content is Allowed, the Severity level for Violence is should be Low.
 You could adjust the Threshold level for Violence to try and block such content, however, should we?
 Consider a scenario where the customer is asking this question in a conversation with the AI-powered customer support agent in hopes of receiving guidance on how to clean the cooker.
 There may be no ill-intent in submitting this question and therefore, it may be a better choice not to block such content.
 As the developer, consider various scenarios where such content may be OK before deciding to adjust the filter and block similar content.

+1. Run a bulk test
+   So far, we’ve tested image content for singular isolated images.
+However, if we have a bulk dataset of image content, we could test the bulk dataset at once and receive metrics based on the model’s performance.

+1. We have a bulk dataset of images provided by customers.
+The dataset also includes sample harmful images to test the model’s ability to detect harmful content.
+Each record in the dataset includes a label to indicate whether the content is harmful.
+Let’s do another test round but this time with the data set!

+1. Switch to the Run a bulk test tab.

+1. Select Browse for a file and upload the bulk-image-moderation-dataset.zip file.

+1. In the Dataset preview section, browse through the Records and their corresponding Label.
+A 0 indicates that the content is acceptable (not harmful).
+A 1 indicates that the content is unacceptable (harmful content).

+1. Set all Threshold levels to Medium.

+1. Select Run test.

+1. Based on the results, is there room for improvement?
+If so, adjust the Threshold levels until the Precision, Recall, and F1 Score metrics are closer to 1.